bgopi23/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:warning: **Warning**

-You must either specify an exercise name or use one or more of the default supported prefixes, but not both together.
+You must either specify an exercise name, or use one or more of the default supported prefixes, but not both together.
 </div>

 <div markdown="block" class="alert alert-warning">:warning: **Warning**

-If you are adding an exercise that already exists for the client, the exercise will be overwritten with the newly supplied field value(s), or a default set of values (sets: 1, reps: 1, break: 0) for the value(s) that are not supplied.
+If you are adding an exercise that already exists for the client, the exercise will be overwritten with the newly supplied exercise value(s), or a default set of exercise values (ie. sets: 1, reps: 1, break: 0) for the exercise value(s) that are not supplied.
 </div>

 <div markdown="block" class="alert alert-warning">:warning: **Warning**

-Using the default supported prefixes will overwrite exercises with the pre-defined set of values, if any of those pre-defined default exercises already exists for the client.
+Using the default supported prefixes will overwrite exercises with the predefined set of values, if any of those predefined default exercises already exists for the client.
 </div>

 Examples: